veigaribo/qveen/README.md

 You can either provide `template` and `output` to process a single template or `pairs` to process multiple templates with the same data.
-Or both, in which case the root `template` and `output` constitute what is considered the first pair for reporting purpouses.
+Or both, in which case the root `template` and `output` constitute what is considered the first pair for reporting purposes.

 `template` may be a path to a local file or a URL. `output` may be a path to a local file or `-`, which will make the file be output to